-C:\>A:
+C: >A:

 e.
-Creating a file or partition
+Create a file or partition

-There are two ways to store the data into HDD: create a file or partition.
-You must make sure you have enough disk space before selecting either option (Please refer to System Requirements above).
+There are two ways to store the data into HDD: Create a file or partition.
+You must make sure you have enough disk space before selecting either option (Please refer to System Requirements for installing Suspend to Disk above).
 Creating a file stores all the necessary information (you may be working on) into a hidden read-only file within the system hard disk.
 Creating a partition allows further protection for you by storing all the necessary information into partition separate from other files.